davecurryco/mystic-spheres/GardenOfTheNightingale.md

 ### 14. The Southeast Tower

 Built to the same dimensions as the North Tower, this tower also houses guardrooms.
 However, this tower's chambers are in daily use by the guards.
 At night, there will be five **guards** here and, perhaps, the **guard commander**, if he is not out with the grounds patrol.

+## Updates

+The adventurers placed the Reliquary of Arkraz Khalharzra in the House Ghyaa Mausoleum as instructed.
+However, the cultist watching from the shadows of the Saiquali Mausoleum found and retrieved the relic soon thereafter -- only to be possessed by Am'na as soon as he exited.
+Keenly aware of the relic's nature, but unable to divine its powers, Am'na used the cultist's body to hide the relic in her own tomb and then walked him into a patrol of guards, who took him under custody.
+Abandoning the imprisoned cultist the next night, Am'na went in search of the adventurers to learn more about their motives before making her way back to the Garden.

+Informed that one of their own had been arrested, the Cult of Kushyth feared that its activities had been discovered and moved their plans forward prematurely.
+In their haste, the three cultists who were sent to retrieve the Spawn were seen by smuggler scouts.
+Under the misapprehension that they were dealing with a rival gang, the smugglers trailed the cultists and their undead charges through the warehouse district of the Shambles and ambushed them.
+In the ensuing brawl, all of the cultists and two of the smugglers were killed.
+The remaining smugglers fled in horror and the three Spawns wandered off -- followed ten minutes later by two more raised from the worm-infested corpses of a cultist and a smuggler.

+In daylight and trapped in the sparsely-inhabited warehouse district, the Spawn did not reproduce as quickly as they might have had the cults' plans come to fruition.
+People locked themselves within doors when the hue and cry went up and the gates of the city were shut.
+After much uproar and some few dozen casualties, priests hastily summoned from the Temple of Eleazzar were able to contain the outbreak and aid the Watch to destroy the Spawn.
+In the end, the horror spawned many more rumors than actual Spawn.